K4-713/plantdata_importer/README.md

 ## Usage
 See above: Don't.

-If you have to: run import.php with a filename for the TSV you want to import, and an integer number of items you want to import on this run.
-This will eventually assume you have a valid .tsv file in the ./files directory.
-Logs for each run will be written to the ./logs directory.
+If you have to: run 'php import.php test_comms'.